-of age?'

-EVENING LEDGER

-8

-PUBLIC LEDGER COMPANY CTRUS H. M. CURTIS, PRESIDENT.

-Can W. Ochs, Secretary ; John C. Martin, Treasurer ; Charles H. Ludington, Philip S. Collins, John B. Wil-liams, Director.
-EDITORIAL ROARD: CTRUE H. K. CONTIS, Chairman.
+EVENING LEDGER PUBLIC LEDGER COMPANY CIRUS R. R. CURTIS, PRESSENTA Geo.
+W. Ochs, Scoretary; John C. Martin, Treasurer; Charles H. Ludington, Philip S. Collins, John B. Williams, Director.
+EDITORIAL BOARD Craps H. E. Gusyis, Chairman P. H. WHALEF.....
+Bisoutive Editor ORN C. MARTIN.......General Business Manager Published delly, except Sunday, at Funne Lunqua Building, Independence Square, Philadelphia.
+Dunant, independence Equate, Frinacephia.

+Broad and Chestnut Streets Athagero Cars.

+170-A. Metropolitan Tower Curcaro.

+131 Home Insurance Building Lagron.

+B Waterloo Place, Pall Mall.
+S. W. NEWS BURBAUS: PARMS BUREAUS:

-P. R. WHALEY Executive Editor JOHN C. MARTIN General Business Manager Published dally, except Sunday, at Pratic LEDORS Building, Independence Square, Philadelphia.
-NEWS BUREAUS: NEWS BUREAUS: The Port Hullding WARHINGTON BUREAU.
-NEW YOR BUREAU.
-NEW YOR BUREAU.
-NEW YOR BUREAU.
-NEW YOR BUREAU.
-NEW Port Hullion NEW Streat.
-2 Fail Mail East, S.W.
-32 Rue Louis is Grand SUBSCRIPTION TERMS By carrier, Darit Oxir, aix cents.
-By mail, postpald outside of Philadelphia, except where foreign postage is required, Dath Oxir, one month, twenty-five cents; Darit Oxir, one year, three dollars.
-All mail subscrip-tions payable in advance.
-BELL, SOOD WALNUT KEYSTONE MAIN 3000 L7 Address all communications to Evening Lodger, Independence Square, Philadelphia.
-ENTRIED AT THE PHILAPELPHIA POSTOFFICE AN ARCOND-CLARN MAIL MATTER PHILADELPHIA, WEDNESDAY, SEPTEMBER 30, 1914.
+ITARIANDES BUREAU ...
+The Post Building Washington Bureau ...
+The Post Building few Yoak Bureau ...
+The Times Building few Young Young Young Young Young Bureau ...
+The Young Young Young Young Bureau ...
+The Young Bureau ...
+The Young Yo SUBSCRIPTION TERMS By carries, Datt Outr, six cents.
+By mail, postpaid raids of Fhiladelphia, accept where foreign postage required, Datt, one month, twenty five cents; int Okta, one rear, three dollars.
+All mail subscrippes payable in advance.
+BELL, BOOD WALNUT KRTSTONE MAIN 3000 EF Address all communications to Evening Ledgar, Independence Square, Philodelphia.
+STYRES AT THE PHILADELPHIA POSTOPPICS AS SECOND-CLASS MAIL MATTER.
+PHILADELPHIA, WEDNESDAY, SEPTEMBER SO, 1914.

-Political Decency an All-party Issue DOLITICAL righteousness rises above L partisanship.
-The public is learning the lesson every day.
+Political Decency an All-party Issue

+DOLITICAL righteousness rises above partisanship.
+The public is learning the leason every day.
 Even Penrose will know it by November.
 Of course, the Senator has never been so devoted to the interests of party as to permit interference with his personal comfort or the welfare of his friends.
-But that bipartisanship of his on which the llouor interests have justly counted has received a rude blow from another and very different sort of party alliance.
-The National Popular Government League, itself an organization of men of all political creeds, has voted unanimously to campaign against the election of two notorious candidates. from each of the two great parties-Roger Sullivan, Democrat, out in Illinois, and Boles Penrose, Republican, here in Pennsylvania, The issue is broader than party.
-The life and virtue of our political institutions are at stake.
-Treat Turkey Fairly but Firmly WHATEVER course may be taken by the United States in consequence of Turkey's abrogation of the capitulations, it should at least be definite and firm.
-For obvious reasons there is little continuity in our diplomatic pollcy, so far as we have one; but that is certainly no reason for hesitancy and wavering in dealing with such a question as that which rises out of the action of the Ottoman Government.
-Internal conditions in Turkey are much disturbed, as is evidenced by the fact that several of the principal American schools in that country have been cut off from communication with the outside world for more than a week; the manner of the renunciation of the treaties with European nations and the United States. is not exactly encouraging to easy diplomatic negotiation; and the conduct of Ambassador Rustem Bey, which may or may not represent the Turkish attitude toward this country, hardly suggests mildness in our communications with the Government from which he is accredited.
+But that bipartisanship of his on which the Hquor interests have justly counted has received a rude blow from another and very different sort of party alliance.
+The National Popular Government League, itself an organization of men of all political creeds, has voted unanimously to campaign against the election of two notorious candidates, one from each of the two great parties-Roger Sullivan, Democrat, out in Illinois, and Boles Penrose, Republican, here in Pennsylvania, The issue is broader than party.
+The life and virtue of our political institutions are at

+Treat Turkey Fairly but Firmly

+HATEVER course may be taken by the United States in consequence of Turkey's abrogation of the capitulations, it should at least he definite and firm.
+For obvious reasons there is little continuity in cur diplomatic policy, so far as we have one; but that is certainly no reason for hesitancy and wavering in dealing with such a question as that which rises out of the action of the Ottoman Government.
+Internal conditions in Turkey are much disturbed, as is evidenced by the fact that several of the principal American schools in that country have been cut off from communication with the outside world for more than a week; the manner of the renunciation of the treaties with European nations and the United States is not exactly encouraging to easy diplomatic negotiation; and the conduct of Ambassador Rustem Bey, which may or may not represent the Turkish attitude toward this country, hardly suggests mildness in our communications with the Government from which he is accredited.
 As for Ambassador A. Rustem Bey, he has been blandly insolent.
-Our educational and charitable "interests" in Turkey, which were established under the protection of a treaty now broken, are just as important as large commercial interests could be.
-The American people know comparatively little, as yet, as to what the Administration has said to Turkey and how it has been said: but there is no doubt that prompt and declaive action on the part of this Government is indispensable to national selfrespect and the protection of our "interests" in Turkey.
-But in the same magazine G. K. Chesterton answers the question, "What is a barbarian ?"
-"The psychology of the barbarian," he says, "is this: that, like the lower animals, he does not understand reciprocity.
-If I leave a bee his honey, he may leave me his sting.
-And he has not broken any contract, because bees, like Prussians, are barbarians," So Germany's most delightful man is a barbarian.
-Professor Muensterberg makes this graceful thrust: "Every one knows the mild expression of the face of George V, and the gentle, melancholy features of Czar Nicholas, and the comfortable, philistine expression of President Poincare, and the pretty, youthful look of Albert of Belgium."
-The professor adds that havoc has been wrought in American public opinion by the Kalser's mustache, so formidable in cartoons.
-Leader or Bandit?
+Our educational and charitable "interests" in Turkey, which were established under the protection of a treaty now broken, are Just as important as large commercial interests could be.
+The American people know comparatively little, as yet, as to what the Administration has said to Turkey and how it has been said; but there is no doubt that prompt and decisive action on the part of this Government is indispensable to national selfrespect and the protection of our "interests"

+Reform the Patent Office

+in Turkey.